biscuitboost/yourbanger-fe/src/data/post/gifts-for-someone-who-has-everything.md

 ---
 publishDate: 2024-04-18T00:00:00Z
-title: "10 Gifts for Someone Who Has Everything (That They'll Actually Love)"
+title: "AI Songs & 10 Gifts for Someone Who Has Everything"
 excerpt: "What do you get for the person who has everything?
 These unique gift ideas go beyond stuff—creating experiences and memories they never knew they wanted."
 image: ~/assets/images/blog/gifts-has-everything-hero.jpg
 imageAlt: "Thoughtful gift arrangement for someone who has everything including experience tickets and personalized items"